 \begin{lemma} Let $X/T$ be a $\Qq$-factorial variety and $P \subset \Eff(X/T)$ be a rational polyhedral cone.
-Assume that \begin{enumerate} \item effective $\bR$-Cartier divisor in $P$ admits good minimal model over $T$, and \item $P$ satisifies the local factoriality of canonical models$/T$. \end{enumerate} Let $f: X \dto Y/T$ be a good minimal model of an effective $\bR$-Cartier divisor $D$ with $[D] \in P$.
+Assume that \begin{enumerate} \item every effective $\bR$-Cartier divisor in $P$ admits a good minimal model over $T$, and \item $P$ satisfies the local factoriality of canonical models$/T$. \end{enumerate} Let $f: X \dto Y/T$ be a good minimal model of an effective $\bR$-Cartier divisor $D$ with $[D] \in P$.
 Then, after shrinking $P$ around $[D]$, the properties (1) and (2) above are preserved for $P_Y \coloneqq f_*P \subset \Eff(Y/T)$. \end{lemma}

 \begin{proof} After shrinking $P$ around $[D]$, we claim that if $g: X \dto X'/T$ is a good minimal model$/T$ of $B$ with $[B]\in P$, then the natural map $\tau=g\circ f^{-1}: Y \dto X'/T$ is a good minimal model$/T$ of $B_Y\coloneqq f_*B$.